 This course examines the application of information systems in health care settings, beginning with an analysis of the broad meaning and nature of information and systems.
 The focus narrows to utilization of computer technologies, configurations, and applications as tools to benefit health care environments.
 Emphasis is placed on the challenges related to the development and implementation of effective information systems in light of a rapidly and continuously changing health care model, evolution of technology team member roles and responsibilities, and advancement of technological requirements within the health care system.

 This course examines health care information resources and their impact on administrative functions, interfaces, data security and integrity, and business processes.
 Topics include use of relational database management software to construct tables, develop forms, create and execute queries, design and deploy reports, and advance database concepts to automate contemporary business processes.
-Students are able to distinguish between various network hardware technologies and associated data communications protocols in order to direct how organizations design and implement data networks.
-Prerequisites: HIM-515 and HIM-615.
+Learners are able to distinguish between various network hardware technologies and associated data communications protocols in order to direct how organizations design and implement data networks.
+Prerequisites: HIM-515, HCI-600, or NUR-514; and HIM-615.

 This course prepares learners to evaluate, implement, and optimize electronic health record (EHR) technology to support the management and use of clinical data.
 Learners examine the architecture of EHRs and analyze the challenges of their design and use, including system integration requirements, distributed user bases, storage of complex data, high security requirements, and the diverse information needs of various end users.
 Learners also apply project management techniques to the planning and implementation of EHRs.
 Prerequisite: HIM-650.